 Call for a walking companion.

 Some college campuses provide companion services for students who do not want to walk alone.
-The University of Texas at Austin, for example, has SURE Walk, an organization that provides two companions (one male and one female) to any student who doesn’t want to walk home alone between 7:00 p.m. and 2:00 a.m. on weeknights.
+The University of Texas at Austin, for example, has SURE Walk, an organization that provides two companions to any student who doesn’t want to walk home alone between 8:00 p.m. and 2:00 a.m. any night of the week.
 The University of Wisconsin, Madison, offers SAFEwalk, which also provides two companions to students who would prefer escorts on their walks home in the evening and at night.
 Check to see if your college campus offers a free companion service.
 Students may also be allowed to call campus security services if they feel unsafe and would like an escort.

 Hold your head high.